dideler/dl.fish/README.md

 ![Example usage of fish-dl](https://user-images.githubusercontent.com/497458/66087331-02a4dc00-e56f-11e9-936c-d1f6177a1c84.gif)

-Works with any youtube-dl supported source.
+Works with any yt-dlp supported source.

 ## Install